 Don't get overwhelmed

 "When it comes down to that last 30 minutes before dinner is served, try not to get frazzled.
 Don't worry about serving some dishes room temperature.
 Vegetable sides and casseroles will actually be just fine served warm-ish, and even your turkey will be perfectly good if it has to sit for a bit after carving.
-Just get your gravy piping hot and make sure to pass around the wine." – Kate Williams, Southern Kitchen's Editor-in-Chief
+Just get your gravy piping hot and make sure to pass around the wine." – Kate Williams, Southern Kitchen's former Editor-in-Chief

 Remember that you are in charge

 "I find hosting at your house, 'the chef's house,' brings efficiency without doing anything.
 You're familiar with your surroundings and oven, etc. We also make sure we plan early.
 Everyone knows what they're responsible for not a couple days before, but at least week and a half before.
 I make a couple things early that hold well, including a cranberry orange relish that cuts the fat of the whole meal very well.
 I very often go to the store and buy a few turkey wings and necks to make a stock and then make the gravy prior to the meal instead of using turkey drippings.
 I think most importantly we have plenty of delicious wine to cut the edge and the stress off what unfortunately can be a very stressful day for people." – Chef Billy Allin, Bread & Butterfly Restaurant in Atlanta, GA